-We need to change the culture so that children will report incidents, whether these happen at school, travelling home, at parties or online.
+A lot has been achieved in recent years and we now have a much better understanding of the issues facing our community.
+We need to actively challenge the culture so that children will continue to report incidents, whether these happen at school, travelling home, at parties or online.
 This means making sure our students know what is acceptable and what is not, and that we want to know when things aren’t right.

 What will the school do if a matter is reported?

 This depends very much on what the incident is.
 The response to a sexual insult will be different to an incident of reported sexual assault.
 Some matters are so serious that police and social services must be involved.
 Others may be approached through explanation and education and a warning of what will happen if any further incidents should occur.

 Will every incident face a serious sanction or exclusion?

 All incidents will be investigated fully by the most appropriate staff.
 Those that are most serious or where there are ongoing issues despite advice, guidance and warning will lead to serious sanctions including exclusion and that has always been the case.

 How will the school judge when an individual discussion and warning is enough?